 Obviously, a plaintiff in a patent case is interested in enforcing the rights granted under a patent to exclude others from making, using, or selling products or services covered by the claims of the patent.
 Our recent studies indicate that East Texas jurors may have a predisposition that supports a patent plaintiffs' cause.
-93% of potential jurors in East Texas said that they favor protecting inventions and discoveries with patents, and 76% of these individuals said that they "strongly favor" patent protection.
-Only 19% of potential jurors believed that patents discouraged innovation.
-Further, only 3% of potential jurors "strongly believed" that patents discouraged innovation.
-Lastly, 25% of potential jurors believed that the U.S. Patent & Trademark Office "rarely or never" makes mistakes in awarding patents.
+In East Texas 93 percent of potential jurors said that they favor protecting inventions and discoveries with patents, and 76 percent of these individuals said that they "strongly favor" patent protection.
+Only 19 percent of potential jurors believed that patents discouraged innovation.
+Further, only 3 percent of potential jurors "strongly believed" that patents discouraged innovation.
+Lastly, 25 percent of potential jurors believed that the US Patent & Trademark Office "rarely or never" makes mistakes in awarding patents.
 Thus, potential jurors in East Texas seem to have a surprisingly strong pro-plaintiff predisposition in patent cases.